 One of the things to keep in mind as you plan your campsites and trail breakdown is the elevation gain.
-The trail starts and ends at the sea level but has a few steep sections gaining over 1600 feet in elevation.
+The trail starts and ends at sea level but has a few steep sections gaining over 1600 feet in elevation.

 If, for one reason or another, you find yourself not being able to do it, just grab a shuttle to the next campsite and get some rest before heading on.

-As you start planning your Trans-Catalina Trek, one of the first things you’ll want to book are the campsites.
+As you start planning your Trans-Catalina Trek, one of the first things you’ll want to book is the campsites.
 There are limited spots available at the campsites and often they get booked up well in advance, especially on the weekends.

-The campsites on the Catalina Island, with the exception of Hermit Gulch & Two Harbors, are managed by the Catalina Island Conservancy Group.
+The campsites on Catalina Island, with the exception of Hermit Gulch & Two Harbors, are managed by the Catalina Island Conservancy Group.
 If you become a member of the Catalina Island Conservancy, you can get a 50% discount on the Catalina Conservancy campsites.

 After you have all the camping sites planned out, next you’ll want to book a ferry out to Catalina Island, and back.